noahehall/theBookOfNoah/0current/hashicorp/consul.md

 ### control plane

+#### service discovery

-- service discovery: centralized registry to track (ips/hostnames) services in/out
+- centralized registry to track (ips/hostnames) as services start, scale in/out and die
 - also includes basic DNS functionality: lookups, alternate domains & access controls
+- services are registered based on identity instead of ip & port
+- consumers use dns queries to retrieve the ip & hostnames for registered identities

+#### service mesh

 ### data plane